-Following up from last week’s Travel Tuesday post with an itinerary for a long weekend in Savannah, today I am detailing out the free DIY walking ghost tour the hubs and I did during our trip to Savannah.
+Following up from last week’s Travel Tuesday post with an itinerary for a long weekend in Savannah, today I am detailing out the free self-guided ghost tour the hubs and I did during our trip to Savannah.

 Savannah is hailed as America’s most haunted city.
-Even if you don’t believe in this kind of thing, this is a great way to see Savannah’s amazing homes, beautiful squares, and incredible architecture.
-These are also all historical spots, so why not do this free walking ghost tour at least for the sake of exploring this city’s rich and long history?
+The self-guided ghost tour I’m sharing today will take you to the most haunted places in Savannah, Georgia during your trip.
+Even if you don’t believe in this kind of thing, this self-guided walking tour of Savannah is a great way to see the city’s amazing homes, beautiful squares, and incredible architecture.
+The spots on the self-guided ghost tour of Savannah are also all historical points of interest, so why not do this free self-guided walking tour at least for the sake of exploring this city’s rich and long history?
 This information was found by some Google research and Google mapping.
 Some of the descriptive content below was obtained from a Citysearch listing of the Top Haunted Spots of Savannah.

 To follow the tour as we did, plug the addresses below in Google Maps’ Driving Directions, but select the “Walking” option, so that you can get your directions by foot (without the restrictions of one-way streets, etc.).
 Savannah’s Historic District is easy to walk around and navigate, and I arranged the tour below in order for you, so if you print your own map this way, it should be a piece of cake.